-This Thursday, the Redskins traded with the Denver Broncos for 31-year old QB Case Keenum, who started for the Broncos throughout the .
-Keenum's performance in orange was rather disappointing, leading its former team to acquire Joe Flacco and likely target a rookie quarterback in the NFL Draft to replace him.
+This Thursday, the Redskins traded with the Denver Broncos for 31-year old QB Case Keenum, who started for the Broncos throughout the 2018 season.
+Keenum’s performance in orange was rather disappointing, leading its former team to acquire Joe Flacco and likely target a rookie quarterback in the NFL Draft to replace him.

-Keenum is the latest QB to join the and he'll do so without a guaranteed starting job.
-According to Ian Rapoport, he'll have to battle Colt McCoy for the top spot in the depth chart.
+Keenum is the latest QB to join the NFC East and he’ll do so without a guaranteed starting job.
+According to Ian Rapoport, he’ll have to battle Colt McCoy for the top spot in the depth chart.

 This seems like a fair trade for both teams.
 Broncos manage to dump Keenum’s salary and the Redskins get a potential starter for their most pressing need.